Front Range Fed

 Should a Negroni be stirred or shaken?

 The classic Negroni drink should be stirred, NOT shaken, then poured over ice.
-Shaking the drink in ice will dilute the flavor.
+Stirring gently chills the drink while keeping it smooth and properly diluted, which is ideal for spirit-forward cocktails like a Negroni.

-Can I make a big batch of this drink for a party?
+Can I make a big batch of Negronis for a party?

 You can!
 Just be sure to stir the individual drink once you pour it over ice to ensure the ingredients are well combined.